ssaunier/ssaunier.github.io/_posts/2013-11-06-stay-safe-on-unencrypted-public-wi-fi-networks.markdown

 ---
 layout: post
-title: "Stay safe on unencrypted public Wi-Fi networks"
+title: "Stay safe on unencrypted public Wi-Fi"
 description: "Set up a poor's man VPN, fowarding all your network traffic to a server of yours through SSH"
 category: blog
 ---